|

 Compressed Earth Block:

-Often called CEB's or pressed adobes, are construction blocks composed of clay, sand, and sometimes a stabilizing ingredient (such as lime or Portland cement).
+Often called CEB's or pressed adobes, compressed earth blocks are construction blocks composed of clay, sand, and sometimes a stabilizing ingredient (such as lime or Portland cement).

 |